luis-qpronto/qpronto-test/README.md

 ## Time allotted for completion

-Take as much time as you need, although we don't recommend you spend too much time (try to timebox yourself to max 2 hours).
-If you didn't complete something, state why and how you would tackle it.
+Take as much time as you need, although try to timebox yourself to max 2 hours.
+If you didn't complete something, state why and how you would tackle it, don't stress.

 # Scenarios

 ## 1. Display menu items

 Here at Qpronto, the restaurants menu is very important.
 We have a few different menu styles depending on the client.
-However the menu structure is always the same and the same core functionality exists:
+However the menu structure is always the same and the same core functionality exists, here are some example fields in the menu:

 * CategoryId